St Neot, Cornwall

-St Neot (/ˈniːʊt/ NEE-uut) (Loveni) is a civil parish and village in Cornwall, England, United Kingdom.
+St Neot (/ˈniːʊt/ NEE-uut) (Loveni) is a village and civil parish in Cornwall, England, United Kingdom.
 The parish population at the 2011 census was 947.
 It is between the towns of Bodmin and Liskeard.

 The parish is named after the Saxon monk, Saint Neot (who also gives his name to St Neots in Cambridgeshire, to where his alleged bones were taken in the early Middle Ages), and means "pleasant (or beautiful) pasture (or habitation)" in Hebrew.
 On the northern side the parish includes part of Bodmin Moor and hamlets in the parish include Draynes, Ley and Pantersbridge.

 History and antiquities

 Arthur Langdon (1896) records eight Cornish crosses and two cross bases in the parish.
 Four-hole Cross is located by the main Launceston to Bodmin road close to the milestone showing eight miles to Bodmin.
 The shaft is ornamented on all four sides.
 The other crosses are three in the vicarage garden, another in the village, another in the churchyard (its shaft is ornamented on all four sides with interlaced carving), and others at Hilltown and Newtown.

 The manor of St Neot was recorded in the Domesday Book (1086) when it was held by Odo from Robert, Count of Mortain; it had been held by Godric the priest before 1066.
 The Count had taken this land away from the clergy of St Neot.
 There was one hide of land which never paid tax and land for 5 ploughs.
 There were 1 plough, 3 serfs, 3 villeins, 6 smallholders, 2 cattle, 2 pigs and 30 sheep.
 The value of the manor was 5 shillings though it had formerly been worth £1 sterling.
 The priests of St Neot had only one acre of their former land.
 There were 4 smallholders, 1 ox, 10 goats and 20 sheep.

 During the English Civil War St Neot was staunchly Royalist.
 To commemorate this, each year on Oak Apple Day (29 May), an oak branch is mounted on the top of the church tower to symbolise the historical allegiance.

 John Anstis, born and buried at St Neot, was an English officer of arms and antiquarian who rose to the highest heraldic office in England and became Garter King of Arms in 1718.
 Henry Dangar (1796–1861) was a native of St Neot who became a surveyor and explorer of Australia.